recommended kit and Equipment faqs

 We suggest that you use an enduro or all mountain bike for all our trips.
 A modern 140mm+ 29er, 150mm+ 27.5" bike , or a mullet set-up similar to either of these would be ideal, with geometry slack enough to enjoy the descents, but capable of some reasonable amounts of climbing too.
 We would suggest that a full suspension set-up will be a more comfortable choice for the riding, however, if you are comfortable riding a hardtail on technical, natural trails then this will be fine.
 If you're not sure if your bike is up to this or want to speak to us about it then please get in touch.

-Julia has ridden a Juliana Maverick (Santa Cruz Hightower) for the last few guiding seasons, and in 2023 will be riding a Juliana Roubion MX (SantaCruz Bronson MX).
+Julia rode a Juliana Maverick (Santa Cruz Hightower) for several guiding seasons, and since 2023 has been riding a Juliana Roubion MX (SantaCruz Bronson MX).
 Both of these are ideal for the riding you’ll find on any of our trips in Scotland or the Alps.

 Invisiframe frame protection